Analogue and Modular Synthesis

 The design of sound synthesis instruments developed specifically for electronic music requests an open and “modular” approach.
 Rob Hordijk goes briefly over the different steps it takes to develop an original idea into a complete instrument ready to be played.

-Starting with a baby toying with a stereo, Peter B recuperates a mysterious oval synth, with two giant knobs, that caters to "pre-lingual" gestures.
+Motivated by a baby’s uniquely intuitive approach to toying with a stereo, Peter B recuperates a mysterious oval synth, with two giant knobs, that caters to "pre-lingual" gestures.
 He describes intuitive instruments that process torque gestures, using nobs, or non-knobs.

 You wouldn’t put frets on a violin, so why make a modular synthesizer something it isn’t?
 For Navs, blogger, modular musician and co-host of a concert series dedicated to improvisation with modulars, we only need some common grounding to make interesting music with these instruments.